BennyEisner/CLINE-SETUP/README.md

 The `workflows/` directory contains detailed, automated processes that guide Cline through complex tasks with precision.

+- `analyze-codebase-workflow.md`: A workflow to perform a deep analysis of the codebase and generate a detailed `analysis_scratchpad.md` file.
-- `initialize-memory-bank-workflow.md`: A step-by-step guide for populating the entire Memory Bank from the project brief.
+- `populate-memory-bank-workflow.md`: A workflow that takes the `analysis_scratchpad.md` as input and generates the six core Memory Bank files.
 - `cline-commit-workflow.md`: An automated workflow for Cline to commit its own changes to a new branch.

 ### 4. Prompt Templates